 Building a company and overseeing an organization takes a particular set of skills, and many visionaries are plagued by the disconnect between their dream company and their current reality.
-They also struggle to articulate their vision in a way that allows them to find people who share it and can help get there.
+They also struggle to articulate their vision in a way that allows them to find people who share it and can help them get there.

 The Silicon Slopes Tech Summit was a great place for entrepreneurs, business leaders, and aspiring executives to connect, learn, and be inspired.
-We truly have a vibrant business community and I, personally, came away from the summit energized with some new ideas as I lead our agency to more growth.
+We truly have a vibrant business community, and I personally came away from the summit energized with some new ideas as I lead our agency to more growth.

 Melissa Garon, a talent development partner at Adobe, and Tonia Erin, a senior product manager at Adobe, explained that when people find a job that aligns with their values, they are more engaged and more likely to report an excellent quality of life.
-The inverse is true as well — if you understand your vision, it’s easier to find people who share it and will be engaged.
+The inverse is true as well — if you understand your vision, it’s easier to find people who share it, and who will be engaged.

 At Stoke, we look for talented employees with the drive to create quality content for our clients and to have fun doing it.
-We love projects that give our people opportunities to stretch and grow because we think people are really important.
+We love projects that give our people opportunities to stretch and grow.
+Because we think people are really important.

 We strive to extend that value beyond the workplace by looking for opportunities to serve in our community, like participating in Silicon Slopes Tech Summit to donate one million meals to people in need.
 I also currently serve as a member of our local Centro Hispano’s Hispanic Round Table where we’re looking to reduce the incidence of sexual abuse and violence against women in our community.